 Once the track has been set up there’s normally a period of timed free practice.
 After three minutes on a lane, the power is cut and it’s somebody else’s turn to play.
 Time to try another lane or do some fettling.

-For 2020 we’ve changed our previous format a little and plan to run two set classes per night, as published in the calendar.
+Once it’s time to race we run two set classes per night, as published in the calendar.

 Fancy digital controllers – cheatin’ sticks – are allowed under Blue Lane Rules but not in the main events.